-Stephanie Julia-Suriano Supervisor of Science, K-12
+Jodi Constanza Science Coordinator, K-12

 Elizabeth Veneziano Supervisor of English Language Arts, 6-12

 Cheryl Butler Director of School Counseling/Pupil Services

 WEST ORANGE HIGH SCHOOL MISSION STATEMENT

 WOHS, a vital part of a culturally and linguistically diverse community, challenges and encourages students to strive for excellence through rigorous and comprehensive programs, to become active members of their community, and to emerge as lifelong learners.
 To this end, we are committed to superior classroom instruction, a safe and nurturing environment, and a partnership with family and community.